-You cannot configure the master to log only certain events.
+You cannot configure the source to log only certain events.

-addition, each slave must be configured with
+variable).
+In addition, each replica must be configured with

-information about the

-master host name, log file name, and position within that file.
+information about the source's host name, log file name, and

-These details can be controlled from within a MySQL session using
+within a MySQL session using the

-CHANGE MASTER TO statement on
+MASTER TO statement on the replica.
+The details are

-info repository, which can be either a file or a table (see
+which can be either a file or a table (see